SALP Chapter 13

 "Hehe!
 I'm going to the square with Lanthe sis!"

-Following Nina, who was excited and bubbling with anticipation, Lanthe laughed and said, "Let's go!"
+Following Nina, who was excited with anticipation, Lanthe also laughed and said, "Let's go!"

-Finally, she was going outside the castle.
-Though she'd be accompanied by surveillance-slash-escort.
-While she'd taken brief walks in the gardens outside the building, this was her first time crossing the castle walls.
+She was finally going outside the castle.
+Though accompanied by a guard-slash-escort.
+She'd taken brief walks in the garden outside the building, but this would be her first time beyond the castle walls.

-She clutched her thick coat tightly like armor, holding both anxiety and curiosity within.
+She fastened her thick coat like armor, carrying both anxiety and curiosity.

-Princess Ana was a woman with brilliant orange hair.
+Princess Ana was a woman with bright orange hair.

 "I was so curious!
-I heard Lord Vigo caught a pretty mermaid princess in the Northern Sea!"
+I heard Lord Vigo fished out a pretty mermaid princess from the Northern Sea!"

 "What...?"

-"Did you get caught in one of Lord Vigo's flimsy nets?
-Or was it a harpoon... oh, that's terrible, never mind!"
+"Did you get caught in Lord Vigo's sloppy net?
+Or was it a harpoon... no, that's horrible, cancel that!"

 Lanthe received her embrace in a daze.
-Even though she'd never been weak when it came to strength, her body swayed at the woman's vigorous hug.
+Though she'd never been weak in strength, she swayed at Ana's vigorous hug.

 Princess Ana buried her nose in Lanthe's shoulder and murmured, then suddenly lifted her head.

-"But you really are a pretty young lady!
-Look at that silvery hair sparkling like winter moonlight!
+"But you're such a pretty young lady!
+Look at that silver hair sparkling like winter moonlight!
 I thought only our Lord Vigo had exclusive rights to amethyst eyes like that, but I guess not?
 What happened to your fins?
-Did you decide to live on land from now on?
+Have you decided to live on land from now on?
 Do you like the human world?"

 Fins?
 Land?
 The human world...?